Framework for liquid crystal based particle models: Introduction

-Analogous view on wave-particle duality also allowed for experimental realizations of hydrodynamical analogs of many quantum phenomena with \textbf{hydrodynamical wave-particle duality objects}: walking droplets.
-For example double slit interference~\cite{c1} (corpuscle travels one trajectory, its coupled wave travels all - affecting corpuscle trajectory), unpredictable tunneling~\cite{c2} (depending on complex history of the field), Landau orbit quantization~\cite{c3} (coupled wave has to become standing wave for resonance condition in analogy to stationary Schr\"{o}dinger equation for orbital quantization), Zeeman-like splitting~\cite{c4} of such quantized orbits (using Coriolis force as analogue of Lorentz force), double quantization~\cite{c5} (in analogy to $(n,l)$ for atomic orbitals), and recreating quantum statistics with averaged trajectories~\cite{c6}.
+Analogous view on wave-particle duality has also allowed for experimental realizations of hydrodynamical analogs of many quantum phenomena with \textbf{hydrodynamical wave-particle duality objects}: walking droplets.
+For example double slit interference~\cite{c1} (corpuscle travels one trajectory, its coupled wave travels all - affecting corpuscle trajectory), unpredictable tunneling~\cite{c2} (depending on complex history of the field), Landau orbit quantization~\cite{c3} (coupled wave has to become standing wave for resonance condition in analogy to stationary Schr\"{o}dinger equation for orbital quantization), Zeeman-like splitting~\cite{c4} of such quantized orbits (using Coriolis force as analogue of Lorentz force, vorticity as magnetic field~(\cite{berry})), double quantization~\cite{c5} (in analogy to $(n,l)$ for atomic orbitals), recreating quantum statistics with averaged trajectories~\cite{c6}, Elitzur-Vaidman bomb testing~\cite{EV}, or Bell violation~\cite{Bellh}.
 There are also known hydrodynamical analogs for Casimir~\cite{casimir} and Aharonov-Bohm effects~(\cite{berry,berry1}).
 For fluxons as 2D topological charges in superconductor there was experimentally realized e.g. interference~\cite{f1}, tunneling~\cite{f2} and Aharonov-Bohm~\cite{f3} effect.